Cyanide & Happiness: Television adaptation

-In addition to the animated shorts created for the website since 2006, the artists created The Cyanide and Happiness Show.
+In addition to the animated shorts created for the website since 2006, the artists created The Cyanide & Happiness Show.
 This show was created following a Kickstarter in 2013 and premiered in 2014.
 The first season was released for free online, while for the second season it was picked up by TV network Seeso; later it moved to VRV.

 The Cyanide & Happiness Show has had four seasons, each of 10–11 episodes.
 The episodes for the TV versions of the show were 22 minutes long.
 The animations have been in Adobe Flash format and are typically voiced by the cartoonists.
 The team hired contributors from the United States, India and South Korea for various processes.

 Game adaptations

 Joking Hazard

 In February 2016, Explosm started a Kickstarter project for a Cyanide & Happiness card game titled Joking Hazard, in which each card is a possible panel of a comic and the players must attempt to produce a humorous combination.
 The project's funding finished with over $3.2 million USD in backings, and at the time was the second most funded card game in Kickstarter history after Exploding Kittens.
-Joking Hazard was released in 2016; reviews have compared the game to Cards Against Humanity, and as of 2021 the game has an average user rating of 6.4 out of 10 on BoardGameGeek.
+Joking Hazard was released in 2016; reviews have compared the game to Cards Against Humanity, and as of 2021 the game has an average user rating of 6.4 out of 10 on BoardGameGeek.In April 2025, the game became available as a playable app on mobile devices.